OsmondOlive/bioflowhub/_posts/2026-05-09-5-most-impactful-health-habits.md

 ## 1. Sleep 7 to 9 Hours Every Night

-Sleep is not optional.
-During sleep, your body consolidates memory, repairs tissue, regulates hormones, and clears metabolic waste from the brain through the glymphatic system.
-This cleaning process, driven by cerebrospinal fluid flowing through channels that open during sleep, is one of the most important discoveries in neuroscience of the past decade.
+Sleep is not optional, it's much more important than you imagine.
+During sleep, your body consolidates memory, regulates hormones, repairs tissue and clears metabolic waste from the brain through the glymphatic system.
+This cleaning process, driven by cerebrospinal fluid flowing through channels that open during sleep, is one of the most impactful neuroscience discoveries of the past decade.

-Chronic sleep deprivation is associated with increased risk of cardiovascular disease, type 2 diabetes, depression, and impaired immune function.
-Even regularly sleeping 6 hours instead of 8 has measurable consequences on cognitive performance and metabolic health.
+Chronic sleep deprivation is associated with increased risk of cardiovascular disease, depression, impaired immune function and type 2 diabetes.
+Even regularly sleeping 6 hours instead of 8 brings consequences on cognitive performance and metabolic health.

 A large meta-analysis covering over 1.3 million participants found that both short sleep duration and long sleep duration were independently associated with increased all-cause mortality, with the strongest risk observed in those sleeping fewer than 6 hours per night.